-Not yet open to the public, an accessible eagle viewing blind and picnic area is envisioned for this site, with care being taken to avoid disturbing great horned owls and other wildlife that use this habitat.
+Not yet open to the public, a small parking lot and a natural surface trail system is envisioned for this site, with care being taken to avoid disturbing great horned owls and other wildlife that use this habitat.
+The steep Fossil Creek Reservoir Inlet Ditch is a prominent feature on this former agricultural site, providing open water for wildlife nearly year-round.
 The southern portion of Eagle View provides a quiet spot for eagles that perch in the trees at the edge of Fossil Creek Reservoir.
 Great horned owls roost in cottonwoods near the irrigation ditch, and great blue herons, black-crowned night-herons, ferruginous hawks, and prairie falcons are sometimes seen here.
 Rabbits, coyotes, foxes, and deer also visit this natural area.
-Formerly in agricultural use, this site is being restored to native vegetation.

-Trails are being planned.
-A loop trail around much of the site is planned and a connection to both Fossil Creek Trail and the Poudre River Trail will be provided in the future.
+Trails are planned.
+A loop trail around much of the site is planned and a connection to both Fossil Creek Trail and the Poudre Trail will be provided in the future.

 - Special people have volunteered to take an active role in the stewardship of natural areas by doing monthly litter pick-ups.
 You can join the fun and adopt a natural area, too!

 - Plant List for Eagle View Natural Area.
 Volunteers were critical in making the list possible, thank you!

 - Fossil Creek Natural Areas Management Plan 2017, pdf